How to transfer money from your credit card to a bank account

 Cash advances don't directly affect your credit score and they won't appear on your credit report.
 They do affect your credit utilization ratio though, and this ratio is an important factor in determining your credit score.

-Cash advances offer an opportunity to access cash quickly, but you must remember that it is a loan with serious financial implications.
+Cash advances offer an opportunity to access cash quickly, but you must remember that it is a loan with financial implications.
 Before you decide to go this route, it's essential to consider the pros and cons.
 In addition, be sure to fully understand the terms and conditions you're signing up for.